arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 Napoleon, who not only died miserably, but as Europe ended up pretty much the same after his death as it was before him, caused much greed, deaths, honors and effort in vain, said - "Men of great ambition have sought happiness... and have found fame."

-No not follow in footsteps of great but sadly deluded men we need to protect our sobriety, avoid greed and paranoia, stay humble while retaining our sense of purpose and connect to the larger world around us.
+To not follow in footsteps of great but sadly deluded men we need to protect our sobriety, avoid greed and paranoia, stay humble while retaining our sense of purpose and connect to the larger world around us.

 Failures, reversals and regressions are a part of life just as everything else, so instead of being in denial about the facts of life, it's better we spend our time preparing for inevitable shifts in life.
 Adversity, difficulty and failure.